Mistresses (British TV series): International broadcasts

 In Australia it was broadcast on the Seven Network from 29 April 2008, New Zealand on TV One from 5 November 2008, USA on BBC America from 20 February 2009, and Ireland on RTÉ One from 23 June 2009.

 Remakes

-U.S. remakes
+American remakes

 Lifetime produced a pilot in 2009 which was never picked up to series.
 Coincidentally, Alyssa Milano's Charmed co-star Holly Marie Combs was to star and produce it.
 Rochelle Aytes was also featured in this version, as well as in the ABC series, which ran for 4 seasons.

-American Broadcasting Company (a 50% owner of Lifetime) commissioned another Mistresses version, which began in 2012, starring Yunjin Kim in the role of Karen (based on Katie from the UK series), Rochelle Aytes as April (based on Trudi from the UK series), Jes Macallan as Josslyn (based on Jessica from the UK series), and Alyssa Milano as Savannah (based on Siobhan from the UK series).
+American Broadcasting Company (a 50% owner of Lifetime) commissioned another Mistresses version, which began in 2012, starring Yunjin Kim in the role of Karen (based on Katie from the British series), Rochelle Aytes as April (based on Trudi from the British series), Jes Macallan as Josslyn (based on Jessica from the British series), and Alyssa Milano as Savannah (based on Siobhan from the British series).